MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/integration-services/security.md

 ### Governance design recommendations

-- Actively use [**Azure Policy**](/azure/governance/policy/overview) to look for security issues/flaws e.g., endpoints without IP Filtering.
+- Actively use [**Azure Policy**](/azure/governance/policy/overview) to look for security issues or flaws.
+For example, endpoints without IP Filtering.

 - Where available, use [**Microsoft Defender for Cloud**](/azure/defender-for-cloud/defender-for-cloud-introduction) to scan your resources and identify potential weaknesses.